wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-data-from-wis2.md

 ---
-title: Downloading data from WIS2
+title: Finding and downloading data from WIS2
 ---

-# Downloading data from WIS2
+# Finding and downloading data from WIS2

 ## Introduction

-In this session you will learn how to download data from a WIS2 Global Broker.
+In this session you will learn how to discover data from the WIS2 Global Discovery Catalogue and download data from a WIS2 Global Broker.

 Note that the starting point for wis2box workflow is the MinIO container publishing a message on the `wisbox-storage/#` topic on the local broker.

 ## Preparation

 !!! note
-    Before starting please login to your student VM and ensure your wis2box is started and all services are up:
+    Before starting please login to your student VM.

-    ```bash
-    python3 wis2box-ctl.py start
-    python3 wis2box-ctl.py status
-    ```

-    Ensure you are logged into the wis2box-management container on your student VM:

-    ```bash
-    python3 wis2box-ctl.py login
-    ```

-## Working with pywiscat
+## Finding data with pywiscat

 TODO

-## Working with pywis-pubsub
+## Downloading data with pywis-pubsub

 The [first practical session](../connecting-to-mqtt) used MQTT Explorer to connect to the  Météo-France Global Broker.